Autodesk-Forge/forge-php-client/README.md

 #### Example API Calls

-Use `TwoLeggedAuth` or `ThreeLeggedAuth` object to call the Forge APIs.
+Use the `TwoLeggedAuth` object or the `ThreeLeggedAuth` object to call the Forge APIs.

 ```php
 <?php